DanJFox86/mvp-starter/README.md

 ![GIF demo](img/demo.gif)

-`Fridge Reducer` suggests recipes you can make with ingredients already in your kitchen, and suggests new recipes you can make with just a few more ingredients from the store.
-After selecting the recipes, a grocery list will be generated of what you need to go buy.
+`Fridge Reducer` is for when you want to cook at home and don't know what to make.
+It suggests dishes you can make with ingredients on hand as well as showing you what you *could* make with a quick trip to the store.
+Users can select recipes that seem appealing and a grocery list will be generated.

 ## Setup